AVSystem/Anjay/doc/sphinx/source/Migrating/MigratingFromAnjay27.rst

-While most changes since Anjay 2.7 are minor, the advancements in HSM integration in ``avs_commons`` required some breaking changes in they way compile-time configuration of that library is performed.
+While most changes since Anjay 2.7 are minor, the advancements in HSM integration in ``avs_commons`` required some breaking changes in they way compile-time configuration of that library is performed. ``avs_commons`` 4.10 also includes refactoring of the APIs related to (D)TLS PSK credentials.

+The API remains compatible for most common use cases.
+However, you may need to adjust your code if you maintain your own socket integration, or if it accesses the ``avs_net_security_info_t`` structure directly.
+The latter is especially likely if you maintain your own implementation of the TLS layer.

-**No manual changes** (aside from possibly upgrading CMake) **should be necessary if you are using CMake to compile your project and using the default POSIX socket integration.** If you are using any alternative build system, you might need to make adjustments to your configuration headers.
-If you maintain your own socket integration, you might need to make slight adjustments to your code.
+If you are using an alternative build system, not utilizing the included CMake scripts, you might additionally need to make adjustments to your configuration headers.

 Change to minimum CMake version
 -------------------------------